Dates as data

 Demonstrate best practices for entering dates in spreadsheets.

-Dates in spreadsheets are stored in a single column.
+Dates in spreadsheets can be a problem.
+For one thing, dates are stored in a single column.
 While this seems the most natural way to record dates, it actually is not best practice.
 A spreadsheet application will display the dates in a seemingly correct way (to a human observer) but how it actually handles and stores the dates may be problematic.

-In particular, please remember that functions that are valid for a given spreadsheet program (be it LibreOffice, Microsoft Excel, OpenOffice, Gnumeric, etc.) are usually guaranteed to be compatible only within the same family of products.
-If you will later need to export the data and need to conserve the timestamps, you are better off handling them using one of the solutions discussed below.
+In particular, please remember that DATE functions that are valid for a given spreadsheet program (be it LibreOffice Calc, Microsoft Excel, OpenOffice, Gnumeric, etc.) DATE functions are usually guaranteed to be compatible only within the same family of products.
+Most of the images of spreadsheets in this lesson come from Microsoft Excel, run on a Mac or on Windows.
+Regardless of your spreadsheet, if you will later need to export the data and need to conserve the timestamps, you are better off handling them using one of the solutions discussed below.

-Additionally, Excel can turn things that aren’t dates into dates, for example names or identifiers like MAR1, DEC1, OCT4.
-So if you’re avoiding the date format overall, it’s easier to identify these issues.
+One of the big problems with Excel is it can turn things that aren’t dates into dates, for example gene/protein names or identifiers like MAR1, DEC1, OCT4 will be changed to dates, and you cannot retreive the original name or identifier (except manually).
+So if you avoid the date format overall, it’s easier to work with these types of data.
+When you must work with dates, here is how to do it efficiently.

 Challenge: pulling month, day and year out of dates

-(Make sure the new column is formatted as a number and not as a date.)
+(Make sure the new columns are formatted as a number and not as a date.)

 Challenge: pulling hour, minute and second out of the current time